 - 1 This measure is the formal profit before tax measure under IFRS.
-Profit before all taxes is determined after deducting the cost of policyholder benefits and movements in the liability for unallocated surplus of the Prudential Assurance Company's with-profits fund, after adjusting for taxes borne by policyholders. - 2 The total current tax charge is the tax liability we expect to be due when the 2017 corporation tax returns are filed, together with adjustments for prior years.
-This differs from the corporation tax paid in the year principally due to the timing of when tax is paid, and also because the tax payments in 2017 include adjustments to tax payments made in previous years reflecting tax returns filed or adjusted in 2017.
-These differences between current tax charge and tax paid are explained further in the following section 'Why does the amount of corporation tax paid differ from the tax charge in the accounts?' - 3 The £55m tax credit for the US reflects the impact of the tax deductions for derivative losses which, as noted on page 197 of the 2017 Annual Report, was the main cause of a reduction in the Group's current tax expense from 2016 to 2017.
-The tax credit in Vietnam reflects the exclusion from taxable profit of unrealised gains, which are taxable when realised. - 4 Corporation tax includes (i) corporation tax paid on taxable profits, and (ii) withholding tax on income in Indonesia and the Philippines where this withholding tax is a form of corporation tax.
+Profit before all taxes is determined after deducting the cost of policyholder benefits and movements in the liability for unallocated surplus of The Prudential Assurance Company Limited's with-profits fund, after adjusting for taxes borne by policyholders. - 2 The total current tax charge is the tax liability we expect to be due when the 2018 corporation tax returns are filed, together with adjustments for prior years.
+This differs from the corporation tax paid in the year principally due to the timing of when tax is paid, and also because the tax payments in 2018 include adjustments to tax payments made in previous years reflecting tax returns filed or adjusted in 2018.
+These differences between current tax charge and tax paid are explained further in the following section, 'Why does the amount of corporation tax paid differ from the tax charge in the accounts?'. - Corporation taxes paid includes (i) corporation tax paid on taxable profits, and (ii) withholding tax on income in Indonesia and the Philippines where this withholding tax is a form of corporation tax.
 In addition, for certain jurisdictions such as the UK, the corporation tax paid includes amounts paid on policyholder investment returns on certain life insurance products.
-In 2017, the corporation tax paid in the UK on policyholder investment returns was £298 million (2016: £226 million).
+In 2018, the corporation tax paid in the UK on policyholder investment returns was £134 million (2017: £298 million).
 The taxable profit on which corporation tax is calculated, will be based on local tax laws and regulations, typically using local generally accepted accounting principles ('GAAP') profits as a starting point.
-As noted in the Appendix, there are some jurisdictions where the taxable profit is based on something other than the local GAAP profits. - 5 Other taxes borne include irrecoverable VAT, sales tax, employer payroll taxes, withholding taxes and property taxes.
-Withholding taxes are disclosed against the jurisdiction to which the withholding tax has been paid. - 6 Taxes collected are taxes that Prudential is required to collect from employees, customers and third parties which are paid to tax authorities.
-See Figure 2 for more information. - 7 The Group's asset management operations provide services to the Group's insurance operations.
-These intra-group fees included within revenue of the asset management operations are eliminated on consolidation.
+As noted in Appendix 2, there are some jurisdictions where the taxable profit is based on something other than the local GAAP profits. - 4 Other taxes borne include irrecoverable VAT, sales tax, employer payroll taxes, withholding taxes and property taxes.
+Withholding taxes are disclosed against the jurisdiction to which the withholding tax has been paid. - 5 Taxes collected are taxes that Prudential is required to collect from employees, customers and third parties which are paid to tax authorities.
+See Figure 2 for more information. - 6.
+The negative total revenue net of reinsurance number for the UK reflects gross premiums of £12,088 million, reduced by outward reinsurance (principally the £12 billion annuity liabilities reinsured to Rothesay Life) and negative investment return arising from adverse market conditions in 2018. - 7 For several jurisdictions, the total revenue net of reinsurance numbers for 2018 were significantly lower than 2017 due to the negative investment return arising from adverse market movements. - 8 The loss before tax of £208 million includes the loss of £508 million arising on the reinsurance transaction for part of the UK shareholder backed annuity portfolio. - 9 The Group's asset management operations provide services to the Group's insurance operations.
+These intra-group fees are included within the revenue of the asset management operations and are eliminated on consolidation.